Home Depot to tap health insurance exchanges for part-timers

 Home Depot employs about 340,000 people and will continue to offer healthcare benefits to full-time employees, who will be paying more for that coverage next year due to higher healthcare costs, Holmes said.

-Reporting by Lisa Baertlein in Los Angeles; Editing by Gary Hill and David Gregorio
+Reporting by Lisa Baertlein in Los Angeles; Additional reporting by Phil Wahba; Editing by David Gregorio and Tim Dobbyn